 A five.
 How could great bacon be anything else?

-Your done point is that it “looks done”.
-Don’t expect it to look different than pan fried.
-I like my bacon very crispy so I use18-22 minutes depending on the oven and the bacon.
+Your done point is that it “looks done.”
+Don’t expect it to look different from pan-fried.
+I like my bacon very crispy, so I use 18-22 minutes depending on the oven and the bacon.

 Preheat oven to 400 degrees convection.
 Or start with a cold oven and add a few minutes.

 Line a sheet pan with a large sheet of aluminum foil (heavy-duty preferred) and turn up edges.
 Place bacon on sheet close together but not touching.
 (9-10 pieces).
 If your are doing thinner bacon or have issues with sticking then parchment paper may be a better choice for you.